 - TRH’s program is holistic, addressing the physical, emotional, relational, and spiritual needs of the whole family.

 - The availability of IDAs (matched savings accounts) applied toward the down payment on a home or post-secondary education jump starts graduates’ success when they leave the program.

-- An ally team composed of 6 to 12 mentors – representing diversity in gender, marital status, family size, age and ethnicity – is assigned to each single-mother family to create a comprehensive support network for each of the single-mother families in the program.
+- An ally team composed of 6 to 12 mentors – representing diversity in gender, marital status, family size, age and ethnicity – is assigned to each single-parent family to create a comprehensive support network for each of the single-parent families in the program.

-- TRH has the ability to specialize program components, including life skills education, around the specific needs of each single mother and her children.
+- TRH has the ability to specialize program components, including life skills education, around the specific needs of each single parent and the children.

-- TRH requires a high degree of participation from their single-mother families in the development of their service planning covenant.
+- TRH requires a high degree of participation from their single-parent families in the development of their service planning covenant.

-- TRH has a strong network of community partners who provide key program elements to participating single-mother families, enabling TRH to focus on its strengths without duplicating the good work of others.
+- TRH has a strong network of community partners who provide key program elements to participating single-parent families, enabling TRH to focus on its strengths without duplicating the good work of others.